raspberrypilearning/codebreaker/en/step_5.md

 ### Decode the message

 The atbash cypher **encodes** a message using the reverse letters of the alphabet.
 This means that exactly the same code can be used to **decode** the message.
-You can test this by taking your encoded message, copy and pasting it into your `input.txt` file and running the code again.
+You can test this by taking your encoded message, copying and pasting it into your `input.txt` file and running the code again.

 --- task ---